chiselstrike/chiselstrike/RFCs/0003-deploy.md

 $ chisel run
 ```

 The command assumes that a default file `chisel.cf` exists.
+When the file changes, types and endpoints are automatically reloaded.

 ## Remote deployments